 - Information and Telecommunication Systems (doc) - for students who will benefit from systematic grounding in telecom networking.

 - Journalism - offers students an overview of the role of media in society and an understanding of basic theories and practices of news gathering and strategic communication.

 - Screenwriting and Digital Storytelling - gives students an in-depth look at the processes and disciplines of writing and storytelling in the School of Media Arts & Studies.

 - Esports - Combining game design, management, media production, and information technology, this certificate will allow you to explore the unique opportunities available in the field of Esports.

 - Podcasting - Through media and journalism training in the fundamentals of writing, producing, and distributing podcasts, explore one of the fastest growing and most popular areas of audio storytelling in the modern media marketplace.

 - Political Communication - encompasses the interactions of political figures, political interests, the press and the public in their efforts to persuade and influence political outcomes.

 - Social Media - The field of social media, which was almost nonexistent a decade ago, is now a driving force behind businesses and organizations, as well as individuals.
 This certificate explores the critical role that social media plays in everyday life.

 - Entrepreneurship (Center for Entrepreneurship)

-- Environmental Studies (Voinovich School of Leadership and Public Affairs)
+- Environmental Studies (Voinovich School of Leadership and Public Service)